Do Cats Eat Their Placenta? Vet-Reviewed Facts & FAQs

 Is Placentophagy Safe for Cats?

-Yes, by and large, it is safe for a cat to consume her placenta.
+Yes, by and large, it is safe for a cat to consume the placenta.
 This is a normal and instinctual behavior deeply ingrained in feline nature, likely tracing back to their wild ancestors.
 If a pet owner tries to prevent a cat from eating her placenta, it could potentially induce stress or anxiety in the animal, disrupting the natural course of events post-birth.

 However, it is worth noting that, in some uncommon instances, the consumption of multiple placentas might lead to mild health issues.
 If a cat has birthed a particularly large litter and chooses to eat all the placentas, it could result in an upset stomach or even diarrhea.

-What Happens If a Cat Doesn’t Eat the Placenta?
+What Happens if a Cat Doesn’t Eat the Placenta?

 When the cat doesn’t eat the placenta, the responsibility falls upon the pet owner to remove it.
 This is crucial for maintaining a clean, sanitary environment for the mother and her newborn kittens.